QST Experiment: Quantum Hardware

 T. P. Orlando, K. A. Delin: Foundations of Applied Superconductivity, Addison-Wesley, New York.

 There will be a written exam of 180 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using conceptual questions and computational tasks.

 For example an assignment in the exam might be:

-- What is a purification of a mixed state?
+- What is the definition of pure and mixed quantum states?

 The exam may be repeated at the end of the semester.

 Currently TUMonline lists the following exam dates.
 In addition to the general information above please refer to the current information given during the course.

 |Tue, 2023-04-11, 11:30 till 14:30||2501